[ Printer Friendly Version ] [ Report Abuse ]

 She took her first tentative step into the rest of the home, looking for any sign of life within its walls.

-Unlike her mother, and the house elves, she had not expected to be welcomed by her father.
+Unlike her mum, and the house elves, she had not expected to be welcomed by her father.
 In Illyana's eyes, the chances of his returning home from Azkaban were slim to none.
 She had better chances of seeing her cousin Draco and her ex-Head of House again before seeing her own father.
 She sneered at thought.

 The sensation that something was wrong bubbled in the back of her mind.
+But she squashed the thought quickly, figuring it was a delayed side effect of her first funeral.

 If any of those were to be the case, then Illyana knew that was the reason she was not welcomed home, because her mum was distracted.
 Even though this inclination did not explain Fanny's missing presence, Illyana took comfort in the vision of her mum happily reading or in a peaceful slumber on the couches.

 The parlor was empty, save for the tiny dust particles that spun under the large windows' light.
 The white leather couches appeared to be untouched too.
-Illyana also noticed that there wasn't a fire crackling in the hearth like she had unknowingly anticipated either.
+Illyana noticed that there wasn't a fire crackling in the hearth like she had unknowingly anticipated either.

 Only ashes from past fires remained.